bstaruk/starbase/README.md

 After completing the steps above, the only rules that eslint will enforce are the ones you define in the `rules` object in `/.eslintrc.js`.

 ### prettier js formatting

 starbase uses [Prettier](https://github.com/prettier/prettier) to enforce and simplify code consistency.
 If you use VS Code, check out the [Prettier VS Code extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).

-### service worker caching

-starbase uses [offline-plugin](https://github.com/NekR/offline-plugin/) to cache your project assets for offline use.
-This means that if someone visits your website on [a device that supports service workers](https://caniuse.com/#feat=serviceworkers), they will be able to view your project again, even if their device is offline.

-Out of the box, starbase caches everything, because the project is less than 50kb total.
-If you will be making a larger app, be considerate of your users and limit what you cache-- perhaps avoid caching large images, custom fonts, etc. Check out the [options docs for offline-plugin](https://github.com/NekR/offline-plugin/blob/master/docs/options.md) to learn more.

-[Service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers), by design, only function on secure (https) environments.
-There is no issue with running starbase on an http environment-- the service worker will simply not be utilized.

-You may see an info log entry in your console from `offline-plugin` while using the `dev` command, feel free to ignore this. `offline-plugin` is not utilized on the dev server because [it doesn't always play nice with `webpack-dev-server`](https://github.com/NekR/offline-plugin/issues/138).
-It is intentionally only utilized in production builds.

-#### to remove offline-plugin:

-1. in `/package.json`, remove the `offline-plugin` dependency
-2. in `/webpack/webpack.config.base.js`, remove all references to `OfflinePlugin` and/or `offline-plugin`
-3. in `/src/app.js`, remove the `import` statement for `offline-plugin`, and the code at the bottom of the file that references it

-_There is no consequence to removing this feature, besides limiting offline access to your project._

-#### to disable (but not delete) offline-plugin:

-You can disable `offline-plugin` without deleting it from your codebase, so that it's not included in your production code (reduces filesize) but is ready to be re-enabled if you ever want it back.

-1. in `/src/app.js`, comment-out the `import` statement that references `offline-plugin`

 ## features you may want to know about